Why Is My Aircon Hissing While Running?

 Gas top-up without leak checks often repeats the same complaint.

-3. Electrical Arcing or Stress Noise
+3. Electrical Arcing Or Stress Noise

 - Burning or electrical smell appears.